 Tax preparation can be a complicated process.
 Get it wrong, even by accident, and there could be hefty penalties to pay.
 This is why filing your taxes needs to be carefully considered with methodical preparations.
-We’ve created a free tax prep checklist printable form for you to download, to better prepare yourself.

 If all you plan to do is sit down and take an hour to file your taxes, you are entering dangerous territory.
 There are steps to take before you start filling out paperwork, including those that ensure your business or self-employed status remains tax-efficient.

 Filing your tax return doesn’t need to be an arduous process; in fact, it can be relatively straightforward.
 If you use an accountant or financial adviser, they may even send you a convenient checklist to use as you collect the necessary materials and follow the proper steps.

 However, if you opt to tackle your tax preparations alone, you may find the process a little more complex.
 There may be an added worry of human error, not using the right tax bracket, missing a document or writing a social security number down wrong, delaying your tax return.
 On the flip side, giving your financial details to a stranger may not sit easy with you.

 Taxes can be scary, but there are ways to keep your financial obligations (and anxiety!) under control.
 One way to alleviate is to set aside time for the proper preparations.